How Long Do Running Shoes Last?

 • Nagging aches and pains.
 Hard workouts or increased mileage can make you feel sore the next day, but if little pains persist even after a normal run, it might be time for a refresh.

 • Uneven wear.
 If your worn soles are uneven, this can signal an even greater problem than just needing new shoes.
 It could mean you need different types of shoes, like a pair of the best stability shoes, to better support your running gait.
-If that's the case, take them with you when you go to get fitted for your next pair.
+If that's the case, take them with you when you go to get fitted for your next pair so the wear patterns can be analyzed.

 This article is part of our guide for How to Start Running.